alexandermendes/tei-viewer/README.md

 [Try it here](http://alexandermendes.github.io/tei-viewer/)

 Click the **Add Files** button to upload TEI XML documents and save them to local storage.
-These documents are merged and transformed via XSLT to be displayed in both table and list formats.
+These documents are merged and transformed via XSLT, to be displayed in both table and list formats.

 The **Clear** button removes all uploaded documents, the **Export to CSV**